Helping Disabled Hawaiians Claim their Rightful Benefits

 - Relevant interpretations of ERISA issued by the U.S. Court of Appeals for the Ninth Circuit where you live

 By timely filing a comprehensive occupational, medical, and vocational administrative group appeal, you greatly improve your chances of winning your valid group disability claim.
-If your group long-term disability insurance company still denies your valid claim in bad faith, you’ve given yourself the best possible opportunity to prevail in a federal ERISA lawsuit with a comprehensive appeal.
+If your group long-term disability insurance company still denies your valid claim in bad faith, you’ve given yourself the best possible opportunity to prevail in a federal lawsuit with a comprehensive appeal.

-Call DarrasLaw now if you need to apply for individual or group ERISA disability benefits, or to appeal a bad-faith delay or denial of your valid claim.
+Call DarrasLaw now if you need to apply for individual or group disability benefits, or to appeal a bad-faith delay or denial of your valid claim.

-Other lawyers and firms rarely offer free advice when it comes to ERISA cases—they charge by the hour.
+Other lawyers and firms rarely offer free advice when it comes to disability cases—they charge by the hour.
 At DarrasLaw, you don’t pay unless we win your rightful individual or group claim.
 Period.
 Our claim consultation and policy analysis are free, so there is no financial risk to you and your family for contacting us.

 Frank N. Darras, the top disability lawyer in America, and his firms have recovered nearly $1 billion in wrongfully delayed and denied individual and group insurance benefits.
 That’s more than any other individual and long-term disability litigation attorney or firm in the nation.